qiniu/formstate-x/dumi/docs/guide/validation/index.md

 You may find it almost the same as the demo for [Reactive Validation](#reactive-validation).
 Actually conditional validation is just a special case of reactive validation.

+For complex states, it may not be convenient to do checking in each validator.
+You can use `disableWhen` for such cases.
+See details in [Disable State](/guide/advanced#disable-state).

 ### Multiple Validators

 We can append more than one validators to a state.
 All validators' checking should pass before the state is marked valid.
 If any validator's checking fails, the state is marked invalid (`error: <error message>`).